Applying for MIA and Vamil online is now even easier using the ‘digitaal loket’.

 Combinations with other schemes

 It is possible to combine the Vamil with MIA.
-Grants from, for instance, the Young Farmers’ Scheme have to be deducted from the investment costs.
+Grants from, for instance, the Young Farmers’ Scheme must be deducted from the investment costs.